tailwindlabs/tailwindcss-intellisense/README.md

 Controls whether the editor should render inline color decorators for Tailwind CSS classes and helper functions. **Default: `true`**

+> Note that `editor.colorDecorators` must be enabled for color decorators to be shown.

 ### `tailwindCSS.showPixelEquivalents`

 Show `px` equivalents for `rem` CSS values in completions and hovers. **Default: `true`**